Squalomix/medaka-annex/README.md

 The main research group running [Squalomix consortium](https://squalomix.github.io/) also participates in the Medaka seciton of [NBRP (National Bioresource Project)](https://nbrp.jp/en/) administered by [MEXT, Japan](https://www.mext.go.jp/en/).
 This page catalogues existing data provision sites about medaka fishes and serves as their comprehensive gateway.

+MedakaBase is undergoing a renewal to adopt the T2T assembly for the Hd-rR strain.
+Please note that the site will be intermittently inaccessible during this and next weeks.
+Thank you for your patience!

 Scheduled maintenance of the web server MedakaBase will also be announced in this page.

 ## Public database and data provision sites